powertochange-org/theLoop/public_html/wp-content/plugins/device-theme-switcher/readme.txt

 `dynamic_sidebar('Tablet Theme Sidebar');`

 == Changelog ==

+= Version 2.8 - Released 5/18/2014 =
+* FIX - Removed an empty space (whitespace) preceding <?php which caused numerous issues for people by PHP throwing PHP Warning: Cannot modify header information - headers already sent by (output started at /my-home/wp-content/plugins/device-theme-switcher/inc/class.switcher.php:1) in /my-home/wp-content/plugins/device-theme-switcher/inc/class.switcher.php on line 176 -- thanks @jontroth

+= Version 2.7 - Released 05/11/2014 =
+* IMPROVEMENT - Ensure the ?theme= GET variables added to each link via DTS_Switcher::build_html_link() preserve the existing GET variables already in place.
+* FIX - An issue where the DTS Widgets would produce a PHP Warning

+= Version 2.6 - Released 05/8/2014 =
+* FIX - An issue where the 2.4php update script wouldn't load properly on some setups

+= Version 2.5 - Released 05/7/2014 =
+* FIX - An issue where dts_cookie_name would not be set properly on update

+= Version 2.4 - Released 05/10/2014 =
+* IMPROVEMENT - Replaced the use of PHP Sessions with Cookies (This is gonna fix a lot of past issues!)
+* IMPROVEMENT - Refactored all plugin code to contain proper Docblock commenting and be more legible
+* FIX - Corrected an issue where X UA Device fallback was handheld, not active.
+Thanks @Dachande663!
+* FIX - Corrected an issue where DTS_Switcher would not execute during an ajax request to admin_ajax.
+Thanks Ray @ qStudio!
+* REMOVAL - Removed the Dashboard Right Now DTS Output, it wasn't that cool to begin with..

 = Version 2.3 - Released 09/16/2013 =
 * FIX - Corrected an issue which caused a PHP error to be thrown under odd conditions.
 Thanks Davis Wuolle!